Camber dunes information

-The sand dunes at Camber are a popular educational resource for students researching coastal, recreational and conservation issues.
+The sand dunes at Camber are a popular resource for students researching coastal, recreational and conservation issues.

 Location and ownership

-Camber Sands is situated towards the eastern end of the East Sussex coast and is the only sand dune system in East Sussex.
+Camber Sands is towards the eastern end of the East Sussex coast and is the only sand dune system in East Sussex.

 A large section of the western end of the dunes lie within the Camber Sands and Rye Saltings Site of Special Scientific Interest (SSSI), while the rest is designated a Site of Nature Conservation Importance (SNCI).
 Camber village lies behind the dunes towards the eastern end.